 We always have an in-house physician available around-the-clock to care for you.

 You will also have a labor and delivery nurse to help you through the process of labor.
 In addition to helping with comfort measures, your nurse will:

 - monitor your progress, the baby’s heart rate, and contractions

 Labor and delivery nurses are assigned to just a few patients in order to provide individualized attention to each mom.

 At Mercy Hospital of Buffalo and Sisters of Charity Hospital, midwives and residents may collaborate with your doctor.
 However, most physicians attend to their laboring patients at the time of delivery.

-Mercy Hospital: A midwife will deliver your baby if you are a patient of a midwifery group or the Mercy OB/GYN Center, Springville OB/GYN Center or Mercy Comprehensive Care Center.
+Mercy Hospital: A midwife will deliver your baby if you are a patient of a midwifery group or the Mercy OB/GYN Center or Mercy Comprehensive Care Center.
 Midwives are available 24/7 at Mercy Hospital.
 If you are a patient of a private physician, he or she will deliver your baby.

 Sisters Hospital: Physicians and residents most often perform the delivery.
 At Sisters Hospital, midwives are available Monday through Friday and during the day on Saturday.